Experimental study of the distributions of off-diagonal scattering-matrix elements of quantum graphs with symplectic symmetry: Numerical analysis of the corresponding quantum graphs

 We computed 8000 eigenvalues $k_j$ employing~\refeq{QuantE}.
 Before analyzing fluctuations, the spectra need to be unfolded to mean spacing unity.
 This is trivial for quantum graphs, because the spectral density is constant, $\rho(k)=\mathcal{L}/\pi$ where $\mathcal{L}$ denotes the total length of the graph.
 In~\reffig{Fig2} several statistical

 measures for the spectral properties are shown for the graph exhibited in~\reffig{Fig1}, also for the case with no magnetic field, $A_{\tilde i\tilde j}=0\, \forall \tilde i\tilde j$.
-In both cases the Hamiltonian takes the form \refeq{Ham}, however, $H_0=H_0^\ast$ in the latter.
-In addition, we performed numerical simulations for the GSE graph~\reffig{Fig1} with four coupling bonds instead of only two~\cite{Rehemanjiang2018}.
+In both cases the Hamiltonian takes the form \refeq{Ham}, however, $H_0=H_0^\ast$ in the latter case.
+In addition, we performed numerical simulations for the GUE graph~\reffig{Fig1} with four coupling bonds instead of only two~\cite{Rehemanjiang2018}.
 To obtain it, we removed the bonds between vertices $7$ and $8$ and between $\bar 7$ and $\bar 8$, respectively, and connected the vertex $7$ with the vertex $\bar 8$ and $8$ with $\bar 7$.
-The spectral properties of both graphs agree well, and for the short-range correlations also with the GSE curves.
-However for the long-range correlations clear deviations from the RMT predictions are observed.
-These are attributed to nonuniversal contributions.
+The spectral properties of both graphs agree well, for the short-range correlations also with the GSE curves, that is, the level repulsion is quartic, thus corroborating that the graph exhibits symplectic symmetry.
+Furthermore, this indicates high spectral rigidity which is reflected in the logarithmic dependence of the number variance $\Sigma^2(L)$ and the rigidity $\Delta_3(L)$ on the interval length $L$, that is, number of mean spacings, in contrast to a linear one exhibited by uncorrelated levels~\cite{Berry1985,Heusler2007}.
+These are shown in the lower part of~\reffig{Fig2}.
+Clear deviations of the long-range correlations from the RMT predictions are observed beyond $L\gtrsim 2.5$ for $\Sigma^2(L)$ and $L\gtrsim 5$ for $\Delta_3(L)$.
+They are attributed to nonuniversal contributions.
 Namely, quantum graphs with Neumann boundary conditions comprise eigenfunctions that are localized only on a fraction of the bonds~\cite{Dietz2017b,Lu2020}.

 For the numerical simulations of the $S$ matrix describing the reflection spectra, $S_{aa}$, and transmission spectra, $S_{ab}$, from port $P_a$ at vertex $j^\prime$ to port $P_b$ at vertex $i^\prime$ of the microwave networks with $a,b\in{1,2,\bar 1,\bar 2}$, we used the following one, given in~\cite{Texier2001,Kottos2003,Pluhar2013,Pluhar2013a,Pluhar2014},